jacobmstein/cs1302-phased-list/README.md

 implement the same interface via a common abstract parent.
 While the specific details are listed later in this document, the following diagram illustrates the general relationship between your classes and the interface.
-The package `cs1302.adt` is provided for you in the `phase1.jar` file.
+The package `cs1302.adt` is provided for you in the `phase1.jar` file which is included in the download for the project (details later).
 You do not have access to the source code.
 However, you do have access to the _byte code_ which means you can still use both `StringList` and `Node` in your code.
 Note that `BaseStringList` depends on `StringList` (since it implements it) and `LinkedStringList` depends on `Node`.